imsumit8/Walmart_Case_Study/README.md

 The confidence intervals for the average amount spent by different age groups do not overlap, indicating statistically significant differences in average spending between age groups.
 An ANOVA test (F-test) confirmed these significant differences in spending patterns across different age groups.

+### Recommendations:

+Walmart can tailor their product offerings, marketing messages, and store layouts to better target the preferences and spending habits of each age group.
+Introduce age-specific promotions, loyalty programs, or product bundles to attract customers from different age demographics.
+Use insights from spending patterns of different age groups to optimize revenue generation strategies and enhance customer satisfaction.

 ## Contributing
 On top of this Exploratory analysis one can contribute via employing any machine learning models for future predictions or customer segmentation.